Meiki's Italian American

 (historic U.S. 66) serving red sauce style Italian food.
 I have read that it specializes in pizza and calzones,

-mean it will get full at times.
+that it may get full at times.
 Casual Italian restaurants with moderate prices are usually a big draw, since

 most people cannot sustain a habit of visits to more expensive restaurants, no matter how good the food

 might be.
-I also think a reason for Meiki's popularity is that people like the food.
-Fazoli's, another casual
+I also think a reason for Meiki's popularity is that people think the food is better than average.

 Dinners at Meiki's come with a salad and garlic bread.
 The Dinner Salad had pretty